exoplatform/exo-documentation/docs/Administration.rst

 -  If you remove a member from the bound group, he is **automatically removed** from the space even if this user belongs to the space before the space/group binding.

+.. note:: The synchronize action also generates a report in the :ref:`Binding reports <Binding_reports>` tab.
+          Only one entry per space/group binding is added to the reports table and it is updated each time a change is done on the group.

 .. _Binding_reports: